Introduction to Conserving Modern Architecture

 Getty Center, Los Angeles

 Increasingly, design professionals and historic preservation specialists are tasked with preserving, repairing, and assessing the historic significance of buildings from the modern era.
-However, the preservation and conservation of modern architecture is a fairly recent area of practice that is unfamiliar to many practitioners.
-In order to help address this, the Getty Conservation Institute (GCI), in partnership with the National Center for Preservation Training and Technology (NCPTT), and with support from the National Trust for Historic Preservation, is pleased to announce a three-day training course on the preservation and conservation of modern heritage.
+However, the conservation of modern architecture is a fairly recent area of practice that is unfamiliar to many practitioners.
+To help address this, the Getty Conservation Institute (GCI), in partnership with the National Center for Preservation Training and Technology (NCPTT), is offering a three-day training course on the conservation of modern heritage.
+This course was first offered in May 2018 at the Getty Center.

 The course will provide professionals with an opportunity to gain basic knowledge about the conservation of modern buildings.
-The training will include an introduction to conservation principles, methodology, and technical solutions to deterioration and material failure, as well as providing guidance on available resources.
-Participants will learn basic skills needed to evaluate modern buildings and identify common deterioration problems, with focus on treating, repairing, and conserving modern materials and building systems.
+The training will include an introduction to conservation principles, methodology, basic knowledge on deterioration and conservation of common modern materials, as well as providing guidance on available resources.
+Participants will learn basic skills needed to evaluate modern buildings and identify common deterioration problems, with focus on conserving modern materials and building systems.

 The three-day course includes lectures, laboratory sessions, and a site visit to one of Los Angeles' most iconic modern houses.
 The course will begin with discussion of the challenges of preserving modern heritage within the framework of historic preservation practice and philosophy.
-It will present a standard conservation methodology and demonstrate how to apply it, using two current case studies.
-Following a local site visit to an iconic modern house, participants will see how this conservation methodology has been applied to address specific challenges, and will use this case study to develop conservation guidelines and policies of their own.
+It will present a standard conservation methodology and demonstrate how to apply it using two current case studies.
+Following a site visit to a local iconic modern house, participants will learn how this conservation methodology has been applied to address specific challenges.